mousebrains/waterLevels/README.md

-# waterLevels
-Water Levels for levels.wkcc.org
+# Code for fetching and presenting water levels for WKCC